Home Sitemap About

 Carpets made with the polyester fiber look great when new.
 It's very soft and comes in many bright and beautiful colors.
 Polyester also resists stains and cleans easily too!
 But all these great features are meaningless once your new carpet starts to mat down and look bad.

 Polyester is not resilient.
-When you step on the pile and bend over the tufts, the polyester fiber does not have the long-lasting ability to bounce back to its original upright position.
-Over time the tufts will just fall over to one side and stay that way.
+When you step on the carpet pile and bend over the tufts, the polyester fiber does not have the long-lasting ability to bounce back to its original upright position.
+Over time the tufts will just fall over, lay down to one side and stay that way.
+This is what makes new carpet look worn out and ugly.
 For this reason, I believe polyester is best suited for low-traffic applications where the homeowner is fully aware of the characteristics of polyester before they agree to buy it.

-Homeowners should not expect any polyester carpet (or PET polyester) to last very long with moderate to heavy foot traffic, regardless of the price or quality level selected.
-In main walkways, hallways and stairs, polyester carpet will soon mat down and look ugly, and there is nothing anyone can do to fix it.
+Homeowners should not expect any polyester carpet (or PET polyester) to last very long with moderate to heavy foot traffic, regardless of the price, fiber face-weight or quality level selected.
+In main walkways, hallways and stairs, polyester carpet will soon mat down and look bad, and there is nothing anyone can do to fix it.

 Some say steam cleaning, raking or fluffing will bring those flattened tufts back to life.
 In my 30+ years in the business, I have not seen it happen yet.
 More about Carpet Fibers.